-The total pension liability in the January 1, 2020, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement that was updated to December 31, 2020:
+The total pension liability in the January 1, 2020, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement that was updated to December 31, 2021:

 Valuation date January 1, 2020 Actuarial cost method Individual Entry Age Normal.
 Amortization method Increasing dollar amount at 4.0% to reduce the unfunded actuarial accrued liability to zero on or before June 30, 2036.
 The annual increase in appropriation is further limited to 9.95%.
-Increasing dollar amount at 4% to reduce the 2002 and 2003 ERI actuarial accrued liability to zero on or before June 30, 2028 and the 2010 ERI actuariall accrued liability to zero on or before June 30, 2022.
-Asset valuation method Market value of assets as of the valuation date reduced by the sum of: a) 80% of gains and losses of the prior year. b) 60% of gains and losses of the second prior year. c) 40% of gains and losses of the third prior year. d) 20% of gains and losses of the fourth prior year.
-Inflation 2.2% per year.
-Projected salary increases Group 1: 6%-4.25%, based on service; Group 4: 7%-4.75%, based on service.
+Increasing dollar amount at 4.5% to reduce the 2002 and 2003 ERI actuarial accrued liability to zero on or before June 30, 2028.
+Asset valuation method Fair value of assets as of the valuation date reduced by the sum of: a) 80% of gains and losses of the prior year. b) 60% of gains and losses of the second prior year. c) 40% of gains and losses of the third prior year. d) 20% of gains and losses of the fourth prior year.
+Inflation 2.4% per year.
+Projected salary increases Group 1: 6% - 4.25%, based on service; Group 4: 7% - 4.75%, based on service.
 Payroll growth 3.5% per year.
-Investment rate of return 7.50%, net of pension plan investment expense, including inflation.
+Investment rate of return 7.25%, net of pension plan investment expense, including inflation.
 Cost-of-living allowance Assumed to be 3% of the first \$16,000 of the annual retirement allowance.
-Mortality rates: anomarios.
-Healthy retirees RP-2014 Blue Collar Mortality Table with full generational mortality improvement using Scale MP-2018.
-Disabled retirees RP-2014 Blue Collar Mortality Table set forward one year with full generational mortality improvement using Scale MP-2018.
+Mortality rates: allowance.
+Healthy retirees RP-2014 Blue Collar Mortality Table with full generational mortality improvement using Scale MP-2020.
+Disabled retirees RP-2014 Blue Collar Mortality Table set forward one year with full generational mortality improvement using Scale MP-2020.